Between Rouyn-Noranda & Val-d’Or, QC, Canada

 LaRonde is Agnico Eagle’s flagship mine, located in the Abitibi region of northwestern Quebec.
 LaRonde has produced more than 5 million ounces of gold since it opened in 1988.
 LaRonde’s 2.2-km deep Penna Shaft is now the deepest single-lift shaft in the Western Hemisphere.

 The 7,200-tonne/day LaRonde mine and processing complex has produced more than 5 million ounces of gold, as well as valuable by-products.
-The mine still has 3.1 million ounces of gold in proven and probable reserves (18 million tonnes grading 5.31 grams of gold per tonne) as of December 31, 2016.
+The mine still has 3.1 million ounces of gold in proven and probable reserves (18 million tonnes grading 5.40 grams of gold per tonne) as of December 31, 2016.
 This is the highest gold grade of any of the Company’s producing mines.

-LaRonde achieved commercial production of its deep extension in November 2011, where approximately 90% of its ore is now mined.
-Gold production is expected to be 315,000 ounces in 2017 and to average 363,000 ounces per year from 2017 and continuing over the life of mine, reflecting the higher gold grades expected at depth.
+LaRonde achieved commercial production of its deep extension in November 2011, where approximately 87% of its ore is now mined.
+Gold production is expected to be 315,000 ounces in 2017 and to average 363,000 ounces per year from 2018 through 2019, reflecting the higher gold grades expected at depth.
 LaRonde currently has a mine life lasting through to 2024.

 The LaRonde property is located in the southern portion of the Archean-age Abitibi volcanic belt, within the Bousquet Formation of the Blake River Group of volcanic rocks.
 The LaRonde deposits occur at the eastern end of the east-west-trending Doyon-Bousquet-LaRonde mining camp, which includes the Mouska, Doyon, Bousquet I and Bousquet II gold deposits.
 The most important regional structure is the Cadillac-Larder Lake fault zone, located approximately 2 km south of the LaRonde property.